urzyme/urzyme.github.io/class2/asn/README.md

-The three-dimensional structure of AsnRS closely resembles that of AsxRS, [AsxRS](/class2/asp1/), and [LysRS-II](/class2/lys/), with an N-terminal anticodon binding domain and a C-terminal catalytic domain.
+The three-dimensional structure of AsnRS closely resembles that of AsxRS, [AspRS](/class2/asp1/), and [LysRS-II](/class2/lys/), with an N-terminal [anticodon binding domain](/superfamily/class2/tRNA_binding_domain_DNK/) and a C-terminal catalytic domain.
-AspRS, AsxRS, and AsnRS have quite similar catalytic domains and constitute subclass IIb (Cusack et al., 1991; Valencia-Sánchez et al., 2016), whereas the catalytic domain of LysRS-II is quite distinct, falling into its own subclass (Douglas et al. 2023), despite sharing a homologous [anticodon binding domain](/superfamily/class2/tRNA_binding_domain_DNK/).
+The four members have quite similar catalytic domains and constitute subclass IIb (Cusack et al., 1991; Valencia-Sánchez et al., 2016).
 The class IIb synthetases of many eukaryotes contain a flexible domain at their N-termini, which helps to anchor the synthetase onto the tRNA (Frugier et al., 2000).
 Editing activity has not been detected for AsnRS (Gomez et al. 2020).